|

 filled with woodworking and metalworking tools.

-Susan, despite that she was a woman, learned to use
+Susan, although she was a woman, learned to use

 many of these tools with considerable skill.
 Her